armanilab/SAAVY/README.md

 8. Load images into VIA (add files button in the annotator window).

+   Images must be PNG of JPG format.
+We suggest opening images on your device and export from the viewer to PNG or JPG format.
    We used 30 images for our balanced training/validation image subset with an 80%/20% split.

-9. Create masks around the regions (spheroids/organoids) you are interested in having SAAVY analyze.
+10. Create masks around the regions (spheroids/organoids) you are interested in having SAAVY analyze.

     You will have to do this twice: once for your training data, once for your validation data.